surniaulula/wpsso/readme.txt

 * Customizable image dimensions for Facebook / Open Graph, Pinterest, Schema and each Twitter Card type.
 * Fallback to image alt values if the content and except do not include any text.
 * Optional fallback to a default image and video for index and search webpages.
-* Validates image dimensions and aspect ratios for reliable sharing results.
+* Validates min/max image dimensions and aspect ratios for reliable sharing results.
 * Auto-regeneration of inaccurate / missing WordPress image sizes.
-* Fully renders content (including shortcodes) for accurate description texts.
 * Configurable title separator character (hyphen by default).
 * Configurable title and description lengths (Open Graph, Twitter Card, SEO).
 * Includes author, co-author / contributor and publisher markup for Facebook, Pinterest and Google.